kevinkli916/ml-concepts/README.md

 ### Prerequisites

 - Python 3.11 is recommended.
-Tensorflow supports Python 3.9-3.12, so virtual environments using Python 3.13+ will need to downgrade.
+Tensorflow supports Python 3.9-3.12, so virtual environments using Python 3.13+ will need to be downgrade.

 ### Setup